balparda/fapfavorites/README.md

 Run `./imagefap-favorites.py --help` for an options and flag summary.

-### GET command
+### `get_favorites.py GET` command - _Simple Save of Favorite Images Gallery_

-For now, just the basic download (`get`) if you know the user ID (or user name), picture folder ID (or picture folder name), and give it an output directory.
+The basic download command is `get`.
+Use it if you know the user ID (or user name), picture folder ID (or picture folder name), and want those saved to a given (or default) output directory.
 We can't yet properly deal with HTML escaping names, so be aware of this.
 In the absence of an explicit directory, will default to `~/Downloads/imagefap/`.
 This command defaults to preserving file names and just straight saving them to disk instead of saving them as blobs.
 It will create a simple database file that, if kept in the directory, will avoid having to do repeated work for known images.
-You can disable the database file creation with the `--no-db` option.
+(You can disable the database file creation with the `--no-db` option.)
+If you use the database you will save a lot of time for repeated uses or if your connection is broken.
+The system will remember the images you have (and skip them) and will remember the pages that were already seen (a huge difference for very big albums).
+You do ___not___ have to worry about missing images because the duplicate detection here uses `sha256` and will thus _only_ skip files that are _exactly the same_.
+No possible mistake here.

-This example will find the user "dirtyperv8000" and the favorite gallery "twinks pics" and download all images to the default directory (`~/Downloads/imagefap/`).
+This example will find the user _"dirtyperv8000"_ and the favorite gallery _"twinks pics"_ and download all images to the default directory (`~/Downloads/imagefap/`).
 The names are case insensitive and the script will figure out the correct casing as it loads the IDs: